Japanese Gardens in Autumn

 • Close to Tenryu-ji Temple is the world-famous Sagano Bamboo Forest, a natural wonder of towering Phyllostachus edulis, some 100’ tall.
 As sunlight filters through the stalks, they cast beautiful shadows and create gentle sounds — rustling, creaking, and knocking together.
 Wooden pathways weave through the serene forest, allowing us to experience this magical place.

-• Our next stop is Entsu-ji Temple's small garden, a masterful example of Shakkei, or borrowed scenery.
+• Our first stop is Entsu-ji Temple's small garden, a masterful example of Shakkei, or borrowed scenery.
 The garden seamlessly merges with the surrounding natural scene, offering an uninterrupted view of Mt.
 Hiei from the veranda.
 Once part of an emperor's villa in the 17th century, low hedges enclose the garden on three sides, and 40 stones and low round-trimmed shrubs punctuate its moss-covered ground.
 Mature Japanese cedar trees, their trunks trimmed high, rise straight up on the perimeter, breaking the horizontal lines of the hedges.
 Bamboo groves and the mountain stretch beyond, creating a mesmerizing tableau.
 The selective arrangement of common natural elements—moss, stones, shrubs, trees, bamboo groves, and mountains—while excluding all other distractions make this garden an archetype of Zen aesthetics.

-• We return to our hotel for the night, then gather for dinner (included) at a local restaurant, including a Sake Tasting.
+• Tonight, we gather for dinner (included) at a local restaurant, including a Sake Tasting.

 • We start our last day of garden touring in the sprawling Nanzen-ji temple complex at Tenju-an Temple.
 It was initially a 13th-century emperor's country villa before converting to a Zen temple.
 The gardens at Tenju-an are unusual in their incorporation of elements from many periods of Japanese garden design.
 The temple's dry garden, likely hailing from the 17th century, presents a serene picture from the main hall veranda, featuring a rectangular sea of light-colored, raked gravel punctuated by flat-topped rocks set against a verdant backdrop of trees.
 This garden's standout feature is a striking, fish-scale path paralleling the veranda, composed of square paving stones set diagonally in moss.
 Adjoining the dry garden is the stroll garden with a pair of ponds, separated by a picturesque peninsula, and two bridges: one made of staggered planks and the other, flat stepping-stones.